apache/spark/docs/running-on-mesos.md

   <td><code>0</code></td>
   <td>
     Set the maximum number GPU resources to acquire for this job.
-Note that executors will still launch when no GPU resources are found since this configuration is just a upper limit and not a guaranteed amount.
+Note that executors will still launch when no GPU resources are found since this configuration is just an upper limit and not a guaranteed amount.
   </td>
   </tr>
 <tr>